-Home - Vegetables - Golden Cauliflower Soup (Vegan)
+Home - Soup and Stew - Curry-Spiced Coconut Milk Cauliflower Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-Close up photo of a bowl of golden colored soup with cauliflower chunks and a green pesto sauce.
+A bowl of curried cauliflower soup with cauliflower chunks and a green pesto sauce.

-With the addition of a small amount of potato and the creamy coconut milk, the texture of the soup turns out wonderfully silky.
+• Potato: With the addition of a small potato and the creamy coconut milk, the texture of the soup turns out wonderfully silky.

-Make sure to try the soup topped with a few spoonfuls of Simple Green Sauce, which adds a welcome blast of vibrant acidity and fresh, bright herbal flavors to cut the richness.
+The soup tastes wonderful topped with a few spoonfuls of my fresh herb sauce, to add a hit of vibrant acidity and fresh, bright herbal flavors to contrast with the creamy texture of the soup.

 Karen Tedesco